-Most people do have narcissistic traits, that doesn’t make people a narcissist.
+Most people can have narcissistic traits that doesn’t make them a narcissist.
 So if your friend meets someone, you might see less of them for a while, yet if you were in need, they would be there for you, mutual respect and understanding of each other’s needs.
-Most friendships survive the odd disagreement or misunderstanding, and healthy friendships understand that, jobs, family and life, can sometimes get in the way, yet even if you’ve been busy for weeks or months without each other when all is going well, you know you could call them in an emergency, and they’d be there as would you them, the give and take, you might often think of each other, meaning to send that message, yet for whatever reason you don’t at that moment, and the next time you remember it’s late at night.
+Most friendships survive the odd disagreement or misunderstanding.
+Healthy friendships understand that jobs, family and life can sometimes get in the way.
+Yet, even if you’ve been busy for weeks or months without each other when all is going well, you know you could call them in an emergency.
+They’d be there as would you them, the give and take, you might often think of each other, meaning to send that message, yet for whatever reason, you don’t at that moment, and the next time you remember, it’s late at night.
 Or you might spend most days or weeks together.
-However, it is, there is that give and take.
+However, it is.
+There is that give and take.

 Signs of a female narcissist friend.

-Female narcissists lack empathy, believe they are entitled and manipulate to exploit others to meet their own needs.
+Female narcissists lack empathy and believe they are entitled and manipulate to exploit others to meet their own needs.

-Deep down all Narcissists have an extremely low to possibly even no sense of authentic self, they are often very envious people, they have very fragile egos and are insecure, so they have to mask all of this, by playing victim or being grandiose, covert or overt narcissist, It’s all an act to cover up how damaged they genuinely are and how envious they are of those around them, it’s all a defence mechanism.
-It’s nothing to do with you, and it is not anything you have done, they have a disorder it’s who they are, the disorder is a reason behind their behaviour, it’s never an excuse to be abusive towards others.
+Deep down, all Narcissists have an extremely low to possibly even no sense of authentic self.
+They are often very envious people.
+They have very fragile egos and are insecure, so they have to mask all of this by playing the victim or being a grandiose, covert or overt narcissist.
+It’s all an act to cover up how damaged they genuinely are and how envious they are of those around them.
+It’s all a defence mechanism.
+It’s nothing to do with you, and it is not anything you have done.
+They have a disorder; it’s who they are.
+The disorder is a reason behind their behaviour.
+It’s never an excuse to be abusive towards others.

-The female will most often be obsessed with achievements, status and money, they often want to be successful, although not all are, and those who are not successful, will play the woe is me. ”if only they.” or ”if only you.” always blaming those around them and never looking at their authentic selves.
+The female will most often be obsessed with achievements, status and money.
+They often want to be successful.
+However, not all are, and those who are not successful will play the woe is me. ”if only they.” or ”if only you.” always blaming those around them and never looking at their authentic selves.
 Whatever they have, it’s never enough, and they always want more to try and fill a void they never can, as they are filling it in the wrong way.

-Females want to brag and flaunt, everything they’re getting from their male partner.
+Females want to brag and flaunt everything they’re getting from their male partners.
 Brag about anything new they have, and put down anything you have achieved.

-Most female narcissists want to be the centre of attention, due to needing to feel validated and cover up their low self-esteem.
-If that’s getting attention by being superior or playing the victim and requiring support, now good people can do well for themselves and if they don’t have at least five of these characteristics they are not a narcissist, or if they need support from a traumatic past if they don’t have at least five, they do possibly just need gentle guidance.
+Most female narcissists want to be the centre of attention due to needing to feel validated and cover up their low self-esteem.
+If that’s getting attention by being superior or playing the victim and requiring support, now genuine people can do so as well.
+If they don’t have at least five of these characteristics, they are not a narcissist, or if they need support from a traumatic past, if they don’t have at least five, they do possibly just need gentle guidance.
 The main things to look out for are.
 Do they lack genuine empathy?
-Do they exploit others, do they believe that they are indeed entitled, whether they have earned it or not.
+Do they exploit others?
+Do they believe that they are indeed entitled, whether they have earned it or not?